derik3d/xmenTestDna/README.md

 - Why I'm not a mutant? wait, I haven't sent my dna sequence yet... (runs fast to buy a genetic sequencer, then realizes those are too expensive)

+#Where to find the challenge related logic code

+- MutantService.java : summary, solves the matrix problem
+- MainService.java : Manages mutant service, implements the little stats logic and communicates to db